steslowj/astro-portfolio/src/content/work/webdev/576_venice-arcgis-js.md

 ---
 title: Map of Venice with ESRI JavaScript API
 publishDate: 2023-09-25 00:00:00
-img: /assets/stock-1.jpg
+img: /assets/preview/576_venice.png
-img_alt: A choropleth map of the United States with individual counties colored by the percent of adults who get less than 7 hours of sleep.
+img_alt: A map of Venice, Italy with sestieri (neighborhoods) in different colors and points of interest labeled.
 description: |
   A choropleth map of the United States with individual counties colored by the percent of adults who get less than 7 hours of sleep.
 tags: